FbF/Laravel-Blog/README.md

 * Year/Month archive filtering, including an archive partial that you can include in your own views (requires MySQL)
 * Draft/Approved status and published date fields for approvals and scheduled publishing of posts
 * Configurable URLs, e.g. /blog or /news/yyyy/mm or /articles/< article slug >
-* Fields for title, slug, main image or YouTube Video ID, summary, content, published date, status, meta description and keywords, in RSS?
+* Fields for title, slug, main image or YouTube Video ID, summary, content, link text and url for external links, is sticky?, published date, status, meta description and keywords, in RSS?
 * Faker seed to seed your blog with loads of good test data
 * Administrator config file for use with FrozenNode's Administrator package
 * Bundled migration for building the database schema
-* Extendable to add categories or tags relationships and filter by them, see below
+* Extendable to add categories or tags relationships and filter by them, see below *

 ## Installation